Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Ljubljana River Promenade

 Walking along the Ljubljana River promenade is a relaxing way to spend the afternoon.
-The riverbank is filled with cafe tables from the many coffee shops and ice cream shops so you can enjoy the view.
+The riverbank is filled with cafe tables from various coffee shops and ice cream shops so you can sit and enjoy the view.
 There is no better way to feel like you’re on vacation than savoring an ice cream over good conversation while watching the world and river go by.
 We got our ice cream fix at Romantika.
 Another good option is Cacao.

-For dinner, Ljubljanski Dvor has great pizza also with an outdoor riverside terrace.
+For dinner, we tried Ljubljanski Dvor which has great pizza with an outdoor riverside terrace.

 Day 2: Day Trip to Lake Bled and Vintgar Gorge